 Base Salary.
 The base salary for each of our Named Executive Officers has remained unchanged at approximately \$1 million per annum for at least the last five years.
 This reflects the impact of provisions of the Internal Revenue Code which limit the amount of compensation we may deduct for federal income tax purposes to \$1 million for certain of the Named Executive Officers, except to the extent such compensation is considered to be "performance-based," and the Compensation Committee's policy of maximizing the deductibility of compensation.
 See "Deductibility of Compensation under the Internal Revenue Code" below.
-In addition, the relative lower weight of base salary to performance-based compensation is consistent with the Compensation Committee's belief that performance-based compensation of each of our Named Executive Officers.
+In addition, the relative lower weight of base salary to performance-based compensation is consistent with the Compensation Committee's belief that performance-based compensation should be the greater part of the compensation of each of our Named Executive Officers.